abhishekghoshh/java-helper/docs/2-object-oriented-programming.md

 #### One-to-Many

+##### Theory
-**Theory**: A one-to-many association links one instance to a collection of instances of another class, e.g., `Department` has many `Employee`s.
+- **Core Concepts** - A one-to-many association links one instance to a collection of instances of another class, e.g., `Department` has many `Employee`s.
 Modeled with a `List`/`Set`/`Map` field on the "one" side.
+- **Internal Working** - The parent holds a reference to a collection object that in turn holds references to each child.
-Use when a single parent legitimately owns/references multiple children conceptually (though ownership/lifecycle is a separate concept from association - see Aggregation/Composition).
-Advantage: naturally models real-world one-to-many domain relationships and supports iteration/queries.
-Limitation: needs defensive copying/unmodifiable views on the collection getter to preserve encapsulation (see Defensive Copying).
+- **When to Use It** - Use when a single parent legitimately references multiple children conceptually (ownership/lifecycle is a separate concept - see Aggregation/Composition).
+- **Advantages** - Naturally models real-world one-to-many domain relationships and supports iteration/queries.
+- **Limitations** - Needs defensive copying/unmodifiable views on the collection getter to preserve encapsulation.

+##### Internal Working
-**Internal Working**: The "one" side holds a reference to a collection object (itself heap-allocated, e.g., an `ArrayList` backed by an array), which in turn holds references to each "many" object; three levels of indirection exist (parent -> collection -> children).
+- **Step-by-Step Explanation** - The "one" side holds a reference to a collection object (itself heap-allocated, e.g., an `ArrayList` backed by an array), which in turn holds references to each "many" object; three levels of indirection exist (parent -> collection -> children).
+- **Memory Layout** - Parent object -> collection object header + backing array -> individual child object references.
+- **Diagrams**
 ```
 Department --employees--> ArrayList --[0]--> Employee1
                                     --[1]--> Employee2
 ```
-JVM Behaviour: iterating the collection uses the collection's own iterator machinery (fail-fast `modCount` checks for `ArrayList`); the GC treats the collection and its elements as ordinary reachable objects - no special-casing.
+- **JVM Behaviour** - Iterating the collection uses the collection's own iterator machinery (fail-fast `modCount` checks for `ArrayList`); the GC treats the collection and its elements as ordinary reachable objects - no special-casing.

-**Interview Questions & Answers**
+##### Interview Questions
+**Basic**
+1. How do you model one-to-many in Java?
+2. What collection types are commonly used for the "many" side?

+**Intermediate**
+1. How do you prevent external code from corrupting the internal collection?

+**Advanced**
+1. Should the "many" side hold a back-reference to the "one" side?
+What are the trade-offs?

+**Scenario-based**
+1. A `Department.getEmployees()` getter returns the live internal `List`, and external code accidentally clears it - how do you prevent this?

+##### Detailed Answers
-1. Q: How do you model one-to-many in Java?
-A: A collection field (`List<Employee> employees`) on the "one" side, populated via an `addEmployee()` method rather than exposing the raw mutable list.
+1. **Q: How do you model one-to-many?** A: A collection field (`List<Employee> employees`) on the "one" side, populated via an `addEmployee()` method rather than exposing the raw mutable list.
+2. **Q: Common collection types?** A: `List` for ordered/duplicate-allowed children, `Set` when duplicates should be rejected, `Map` when children are keyed/looked-up by an identifier.
-2. Q: How do you prevent external code from corrupting the internal collection?
-A: Return `Collections.unmodifiableList(employees)` from the getter, or a defensive copy, so callers can't `add`/`remove` directly.
+3. **Q: Preventing corruption of the internal collection?** A: Return `Collections.unmodifiableList(employees)` from the getter, or a defensive copy, so callers can't `add`/`remove` directly.
-3. Q: Should the "many" side hold a back-reference to the "one" side?
-A: Only if you need to navigate both directions frequently; otherwise a unidirectional association keeps the model simpler and avoids synchronization bugs.
+4. **Q: Back-reference trade-offs?** A: A back-reference enables navigating from child to parent but requires keeping both sides in sync on every add/remove; a unidirectional association keeps the model simpler and avoids synchronization bugs when bidirectional navigation isn't needed.
+5. **Q: Preventing external mutation of getEmployees()?** A: Wrap the returned list in `Collections.unmodifiableList(...)` (or return a defensive copy), so calling `.clear()`/`.add()` on the returned reference either throws `UnsupportedOperationException` or has no effect on the real internal state.

+##### Code Examples
 ```java
 import java.util.*;
 class Employee { final String name; Employee(String name) { this.name = name; } }